m0ssc0de/dummyeth/Readme.md

 It's a private ethereum network for play.

+## Create accounts

+`geth --datadir=./chain-data --password ./password.txt account new > account1.txt`

+`geth --datadir=./chain-data --password ./password.txt account new > account2.txt`

+The above commands will use string in `password.txt` as password to create accounts with a pair of keys.
+They will be stored in `./chain-data/keystore/` for chain node and `./account1.txt` for human read.
+The public key could be found in files.

 ## Init

 Prepare Genesis block config, [Genesis.json](./Genesis.json)
+> alloc with the pub key got previous.

 `geth --identity "dummyeth" init ./Genesis.json --datadir ./chain-data`